Jason Benson Announces Ongoing Project At The Former Danzig Motel On Chappell Road, Atlanta

 Skyren Concrete Construction Owner Details Current Work On Upcoming City of Refuge’s 31-Unit Community For Men

-Dallas, Georgia, USA , 2022-May-05 — /EPR Network/ — Jason Benson, owner of Skyren Concrete Construction, announced they are assisting with the ongoing construction of The 345, which will be City Of Refuge’s second affordable housing project.
+Georgia, USA, 2022-May-10 — /EPR Network/ — Jason Benson, owner of Skyren Concrete Construction, announced they are assisting with the ongoing construction of The 345, which will be City Of Refuge’s second affordable housing project.
 Formerly known as The Danzig Motel, one of the only Black-owned motels in Atlanta, The 345 will transform the site that’s been abandoned for over 20 years, into a 31-unit community that will primarily serve Black men from Atlanta’s West Side.

 Included in the concrete pour, Skyren Concrete will be completing all of the footings, elevator shafts, concrete steps, sidewalks, entrances and the patio for the three-floor housing community.